 The term counterfeit is defined as a modern fake or forgery, and made with the intent to deceive.

+C. Buyer’s Premium.
+A premium equal to 22%* of the final bid price up to and including $100,000, plus 20% of the final bid price from $100,001 up to and including $500,000, plus 18% of the final bid price $500,001 and over will be applied to each lot sold and is payable by the purchaser as part of the total purchase price.
 Maryland Sales Tax is computed on the total purchase price.
 The purchaser will be required to pay the Sales Tax unless: (i) the property purchased is for resale and a valid Resale Tax number is presented to Weschler’s business office at the time of payment, and the sales price is $200 or more; (ii) the sales price of precious metal bullion or coins is greater than $1000; or (iii) the property is being shipped to a buyer located outside the state of Maryland by an ICC/USDOT licensed shipper/carrier.
-On any cash transactions or series of transactions exceeding $10,000, Treasury Form 8300 will be filed. *Discount for Cash, Wire Transfer or Local and/or Approved Checks.
+On any cash transactions or series of transactions exceeding $10,000, Treasury Form Treasury Form 8300 will be filed.

 6. ADDITIONAL CONDITIONS